-This process will start with our Business Coordination Unit first achieving the Rainbow Tick, and then applying for our Screening Service Providers and Reading and Assessment Services to also be accredited.
+This is only one step.
+We plan for our Screening Service Providers and Reading and Assessment Services to also be accredited.
 You can learn more about how these three levels of operation work with each other on the Our Program page.

 Screening for Intersex people

 Currently there are no guidelines around breast screening for intersex people.
 Whilst you would be welcome to attend a BreastScreen Victoria clinic if you have breast tissue, it is strongly recommended that you speak with your endocrinologist first to discuss your individual screening needs and whether or not a mammogram is the best form of screening for you.